-- Engage and collaborate with its members and relevant stakeholders; - Develop evidence-informed policy alternatives; - Develop and exchange knowledge; - Enhance its financial and organizational sustainability.
+- Engage and collaborate with its members and relevant stakeholders; - Develop and exchange knowledge; - Enhance its financial and organizational sustainability.

-- Increased collaboration with relevant stakeholders; - Position statements are developed and published; - Increased involvement with, and interest of, all media types; - Organizational financing and infrastructure are adequate and stable; and - Board and Committee positions are filled and terms of reference fulfilled.
+- Increased collaboration with relevant stakeholders; - Increased involvement with, and interest of, all media types; - Organizational financing and infrastructure are adequate and stable; and - Board and Committee positions are filled and terms of reference fulfilled.